webplatform/docs/tutorials/using_cors/index.md

 While CORS lays the groundwork for making cross-domain requests, the CORS headers are not a substitute for sound security practices.
 You shouldn't rely on the CORS header for securing resources on your site.
 Use the CORS headers to give the browser directions on cross-domain access, but use some other security mechanism, such as cookies or [http://oauth.net/2/ OAuth2], if you need additional security restrictions on your content.

-==Cross-Domain from Chrome Extensions==
+==Cross-domain from Chrome Extensions==

 Chrome extensions support cross-domain requests in a two different ways:

-# Include domain in manifest.json - Chrome extensions can make cross-domain requests to any domain *if* the domain is included in the "permissions" section of the manifest.json file:<br> <code>"permissions": [ "http://*.html5rocks.com"]</code><br>The server doesn't need to include any additional CORS headers or do any more work in order for the request to succeed.
+# Include domain in manifest.json - Chrome extensions can make cross-domain requests to any domain ''if'' the domain is included in the "permissions" section of the manifest.json file:<br/> <code>"permissions": [ "http://*.html5rocks.com"]</code><br/>The server doesn't need to include any additional CORS headers or do any more work in order for the request to succeed.
 # CORS request - If the domain is not in the manifest.json file, then the Chrome extension makes a standard CORS request.
 The value of the Origin header is "chrome-extension://[CHROME EXTENSION ID]".
 This means requests from Chrome extensions are subject to the same CORS rules described in this article.

-==Known Bugs==
+==Known bugs==

 CORS support is still being actively developed in all browsers; here's a list of known bugs (as of 11/13/2011):

-# XMLHttpRequests' getAllResponseHeaders() doesn't honor Access-Control-Expose-Headers - The getAlLResponseHeaders() method on the XMLHttpRequest object should return all simple response headers and any response header included in the Access-Control-Expose-Headers response header.
+# XMLHttpRequest's getAllResponseHeaders() doesn't honor Access-Control-Expose-Headers &mdash; The getAlLResponseHeaders() method on the XMLHttpRequest object should return all simple response headers and any response header included in the Access-Control-Expose-Headers response header.
 In Chrome/Safari, only simple response headers are included, while Firefox doesn't return ANY response headers (Link to: [https://bugzilla.mozilla.org/show_bug.cgi?id=608735 Firefox bug], [https://bugs.webkit.org/show_bug.cgi?id=41210 WebKit bug]).
-# Non-simple headers on GET/POST requests bypass preflight request - In Safari, a request with a simple HTTP method (GET or POST), but non-simple request headers, do not issue a preflight request, and the non-simple header is not included as part of the request (Link to: [https://bugs.webkit.org/show_bug.cgi?id=50773 WebKit bug]).
+# Non-simple headers on GET/POST requests bypass preflight request &mdash; In Safari, a request with a simple HTTP method (GET or POST), but non-simple request headers, do not issue a preflight request, and the non-simple header is not included as part of the request (Link to: [https://bugs.webkit.org/show_bug.cgi?id=50773 WebKit bug]).
-# No error information provided to onerror handler - When the onerror handler is fired, the status code is 0, and there is no statusText.
+# No error information provided to onerror handler &mdash; When the onerror handler is fired, the status code is 0, and there is no statusText.
 This may be by design, but it can be confusing when trying to debug why CORS requests are failing.

-==CORS Server Flowchart==
+==CORS server flowchart==

 The flowchart below shows how a server should make the decisions as to which headers to add to a CORS response.
-Click the image to see a larger version.

 [[Image:cors_server_flowchart.png|CORS Server Flowchart]]